DavidGoudet/Back-To-the-Checkout-Code-Kata/README.md

 {product: 'Apple', normal_price: 0.5, amount_offer: 2, other_product: 'Pear', other_product_amount: 1}
 After that, we could change the validations to allow the new fields and make small changes to the calculator to allow different products.
 * Adding specs for every single class will be necessary for a real-life environment that's subject to constant change.
+* Rubocop was used to set style rules